-The Digital Humanities Implementation Grants program awards substantial grants to support the implementation of experimental projects that have successfully completed a start-up phase and demonstrated their value to the field.
+The Digital Humanities Implementation Grants program awards substantial grants to support the implementation of experimental projects that have successfully completed a start-up phase and demonstrated their value to the humanities.
 Such projects might enhance our understanding of central problems in the humanities, raise new questions in the humanities, or develop new digital applications and approaches for use in the humanities.
-The program can support innovative digital-humanities projects that address multiple audiences, including scholars, teachers, librarians, and the public.
+The program can support innovative digital humanities projects that address multiple audiences, including scholars, teachers, librarians, and the public.
 Applications from recipients of NEH’s Digital Humanities Start-Up Grants are welcome.

-Unlike NEH’s start-up grant program, which emphasizes basic research, prototyping, experimentation, and potential impact, the Digital Humanities Implementation Grants program seeks to identify projects that have successfully completed their start-up phase and are well positioned to have a major impact.
+Unlike NEH’s Digital Humanities Start-Up Grants program, which emphasizes basic research, prototyping, experimentation, and potential impact, the Digital Humanities Implementation Grants program seeks to identify projects that have successfully completed their start-up phase and are well positioned to have a major impact.

 Proposals are welcome for digital initiatives in any area of the humanities.
 Digital Humanities Implementation Grants may involve

 The number of applications to an NEH grant program can vary widely year to year, as can the funding ratio.
 Information about the number of awards and applications in the initial competition is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.

 Contact the NEH Office of Digital Humanities (ODH) via e mail at firstname.lastname@example.org.
 Applicants wishing to speak to a staff member by telephone should provide in an e-mail message a telephone number and a preferred time to call.
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.